dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/routing/index.md

 ## To Turn In (Canvas)

 * url to github repo (makes grading a whole lot easier and friendlier)
-* url to surge.sh/netlify site
+* url to netlify site
 * your starter pack should now
     * have working test routes
-    * be deployed to surge with working 200.html
+    * be deployed to netlify with working _redirects
     * lint correctly
     * have fallback webpack serving index.html for any route